matthewkarlson/IMP_PCMLAI_Final_Project/README.md

 - **Linear Regression**: High MAE and RMSE, indicating poor fit to data.
 - **Random Forest**: Significant improvement, reducing errors and increasing R².
 - **XGBoost**: Best performance with lowest MAE and RMSE, confirmed through cross-validation and validation sets.
+- **CatBoost**: I added this in afterwards to see if it would perform better than XGBoost but it didn't

 ![Screenshot](XGBoost_Residuals.png)